SaparovPetr/myriad/feminine - женственный.md

 # feminine - женственный

-- consider the other side of the argument
+- embrace a feminine look
-- present the other side of the argument
+- highlight feminine features
-- understand the other side of the argument
+- express a feminine style
-- respect the other side of the argument
+- admire feminine beauty
-- challenge the other side of the argument
+- prefer a feminine approach
-- acknowledge the other side of the argument
+- enhance feminine qualities
-- debate the other side of the argument
+- celebrate feminine charm

-Present Perfect: They have considered the other side of the argument in their discussion.
+Present Perfect: She has embraced a more feminine style recently.
-Past Simple: She presented the other side of the argument during the debate.
+Past Simple: They admired her feminine grace at the event.
-Past Continuous: They were discussing the other side of the argument when I arrived.
+Past Continuous: She was highlighting her feminine features with makeup.
-Past Perfect: By the time the meeting ended, they had already acknowledged the other side of the argument.
+Past Perfect: By the time the show started, she had already chosen a feminine outfit.